kirilzh/kirilzh.github.io/src/entries/2020-09-11-first-blog-post.md

 ### Date 11-09-2020
 This is my first blog post.
 I'm doing this because I was inspired by [_Learn in public_](https://www.swyx.io/writing/learn-in-public/) article.
 I'll be doing a lot of creative writing here, but I'll try to improve on my language as I do more blog posts.
-Also, as a challenge I'll try to write here once a week.
+Also, as a challenge I'll try to write here at leas once a month.
 Topics covered will be related to things I've read about during the week which can be economics/statistics/computer science and what not.
 This will be my outlet where I can learn in public.